Vakil Babu

-Vakil Babu is a Hindi movie, which was released in 1982.
-The movie was produced by Jawahar Kapoor and P. K. Luthra and directed by Asit Sen. The film stars Raj Kapoor alongside his younger brother Shashi Kapoor and also features Zeenat Aman, Rakesh Roshan, Kader Khan, Aruna Irani and Kishore Sahu.
-This was Raj Kapoor's last leading film role and was also the first and only time he appeared onscreen with his brother Shashi, not counting Awara, wherein Shashi Kapoor appeared as a child actor.
+Vakil Baboo is a 1982 Hindi film, produced by Jawahar Kapoor and P. K. Luthra and directed by Asit Sen. The film stars Raj Kapoor alongside his younger brother Shashi Kapoor and also features Zeenat Aman, Rakesh Roshan, Rehman, Aruna Irani, Kader Khan.
+This was Raj Kapoor's last leading film role and was also the first and only time he appeared onscreen along with his brother Shashi Kapoor, not counting Aag and Awara, wherein Shashi Kapoor appeared as a child actor.

 Plot

 Famous sculptor Shekhar Kumar gets wrongly accused for the murder of Prem Oberoi, a man who was lustful towards his wife Kalpana.
 Judge Rajvansh hires an ordinary advocate, Satyaprakash Mathur, as defence lawyer for Shekhar.
 Mathur investigates the case and finds out that Steward Suresh Talwar had actually murdered Prem on finding out that Prem was previously in a relationship with Suresh's fiance, Shanti.
 Later he also murdered Shanti as she had witnessed his crime.
 At last, Shekhar is acquitted of all charges.